 Volunteering even a few hours at CaptainCon not only does a great deal to help keep the event running and support the community, but it gets you some great swag too.
 Seriously, we couldn’t put on a great convention without a lot of help to keep us sane and we want to show our appreciation as much as possible.

 For each 4-hour shift you volunteer and show up for, we’ll thank you with 5 Captain’s Log points and a snack voucher for the concession stand.
-In addition, if you volunteer for at least THREE 4-hour shifts (12 hours), you will receive:
+In addition, if you volunteer for at least TWO 4-hour shifts (8 hours), you will receive a free 3-day membership badge to CaptainCon 2019 so you can enjoy the rest of the show as well as any small thank-you items we can wrangle to show our appreciation.

 Now that you know what you get, here’s what we need: